We host an HTML copy of the latest text.

 You scan a QR code, your wallet prompts you to pay it, just like BOLT11 invoices today (the QR code labelled BOLT11 Invoice).

-Or, it can offers to send you money, like for an ATM.
+But it could also offer to send you money, like for an ATM.

 And unlike invoices, you can (and should!) reuse them: a static image on your web page, a QR code on your billboard.
 The BOLT 12 offer can be used by as many people as want to: the BOLT 11 invoice can only be used once, and is insecure if someone else tries to reuse it!